Want a free year on Tuts+ (worth $180)? Start an InMotion Hosting plan for $3.49/mo.

 Personally, we don't have any problem with three to six month releases, but I originally couldn't imagine such a frequent release schedule.
 I thought it was too fast, and didn't provide us with the necessary time to integrate and debug our products.
 But then, our Scrum Master introduced us to the term, sprint.

-Spring: a basic unit of development in Scrum.
+Sprint: a basic unit of development in Scrum.
 It can take between one week and one month, and the product is in a stable state after each sprint.

 That sounds outrageous!
 Stable every week> Impossible!
 But, in actuality, it's quite possible.
 First, we reduced our production cycles from three months to one-and-a-half months, and, finally, to a single month.
 All of this was accomplished without changing our style.
 However, you'll need to introduce some rules for a sprint less than thirty days.
 There's no magic rule-set here; the rules must benefit your project.